mmoskon/CosinorPy/README.md

 [3] Moškon, M. "CosinorPy: A Python Package for cosinor-based Rhythmometry."
 BMC Bioinformatics 21.485 (2020).

-[4] Moškon, M. "CosinorPy: Identification and characterisation of variable oscillatory behaviour using CosinorPy." (not yet available)
+[4] Moškon, M. "Identification and characterisation of variable oscillatory behaviour using CosinorPy." (not yet available)